|

 • Fold in the chopped nuts and raisins or dates and then spread in the prepared baking pan.

-• Bake for 55 to 60 minutes, or until cake tests done.
+• Bake for 55 to 60 minutes, or until the cake tests done.
 A toothpick should come out clean when inserted into the center of the cake.

 • Cool the cake in the pan on a rack for about 30 minutes.
 Leave it in the pan to cool completely or turn the cake out of the pan onto a rack.